Current status of PFS

 Flux calibration and coadding exposures

-As mentioned above, due to the issue on significant flux loss and variation, there is a large uncertainty in flux calibration in a part of observation.
-The current performance of flux calibration is about several % in rms in good cases.
-Partly due to this uncertainty and the lack of good/stable quality of data after applying index matching gel, we have not yet verified the coadding performance of multiple exposures and therefore the long integration for faint targets.
+As mentioned above, due to issues with significant flux loss and variation, there is large uncertainty in flux calibration for a portion of observations.
+The current performance of flux calibration is about several % rms in good cases.
+Although the stability of flux calibration has been gradually improving, we know there are some artifacts in coadded spectra and we have not yet fully verified the coadding performance of multiple exposures, and therefore the long integration performance for faint targets.

 Scattered light correction